-DISABILITY SERVICES
+DISABILITY SUPPORT SERVICES

-Students seeking accommodation for a documented disability should contact the Office of Student Affairs or designee.
-The College will make reasonable accommodation for documented disabilities.
+Students seeking accommodation for a documented disability should contact the Office of Disability Support College will make reasonable Services.
+The accommodation for documented disabilities.
 It is the responsibility of the student to provide documentation of the disability and to be tested, at the student's expense, if documentation is lacking or is not current.
 After review of the documentation, the Associate Dean of Academic Affairs or designee will work with the student to identify appropriate accommodation.
 An accommodation plan will be developed in writing.
 It is the responsibility of the student to share the plan with each instructor in whose class the student is requesting accommodation.
+For more information, contact the Office of Disability Support Services (301-387-3749 or ADA504@garrettcollege.edu).